 I needed photos to illustrate my collection of nature stories in Wild Times on Skidaway Island.
 The photographer ended up being me.

-The Island is so beautiful I've shared some of my favorites for sale on this site.
+The Island is so beautiful I've shared some of my favorites.